Data quality monitoring

 Quality overview

-The Quality Overview tab shows a summary of the latest quality status of tables in your schema based on the most recent anomaly detection evaluation.
+The Quality Overview tab shows a summary of the latest quality status of tables in your schema based on the most recent evaluation.

 To get started, you must enter the logging table for the schema you want to analyze to populate the dashboard.